JBShady/COD5-Remastered/README.md

 * The exception remains that zombies on this map are still "slower," with custom balanced hit animations where they are more likely to stop before hitting.
 * Reorganized zombie vocals to have more consistency between ambient, attack, and sprint categories with less repitition.
 * Added very quiet and rare behind vocals, with instead the more common indicator of being snuck up on is the character begins nervously breathing
-* Added a new rare type of "super sprinter" that comes after round 10, toggleable in Game Options.
+* Added a cut rare type of "super sprinter" that comes after round 10, toggleable under "Enemy Intensity" in Game Options.
 * Replaced the existing grey uniform zombie variant texture with an SS camouflage texture, which fits better with the battlefield atmosphere of the map.

 ## Verrückt